-Over 30 million people in the United States are affected by arthritis pain.¬† Osteoarthritis is the most common form of chronic painful joint disease.¬† The knee is the most frequently affected joint with up to 1 in 8 men and women over the age of 60 years having painful knee arthritis.¬† It is also common in the hips, spine, and hands.¬† Arthritis is a leading cause of impaired mobility and disability in older adults.
+Arthritis pain affects over 50 million people in the U.S.¬† Osteoarthritis is the most common form of chronic painful joint disease.¬† The most frequently affected joint is the knee.¬† Up to 1 in 8 men and women over the age of 60 have painful knee arthritis.¬† It is also common in the hips, spine, and hands.¬† Arthritis is a leading cause of impaired mobility and disability in older adults.

-Many people believe arthritis is a natural part of aging and little can be done for it. ¬†This belief is false and unhelpful.¬† Understanding what arthritis is and why it can be painful will provide you with a sense of control.¬† The purpose of this article is to educate and inspire you to take action so you can manage your arthritis without medication, injections, or surgery.¬† We will start by explaining how the joints and nervous system change in people with arthritis.¬† Then we will briefly explain several methods of treatment that have been proven to work in people with arthritis.
+Many people believe arthritis is a natural part of aging and little can be done for it. ¬†This belief is false and unhelpful.¬† Understanding what arthritis is and why it can be painful will provide you with a sense of control.¬† The purpose of this article is to teach and inspire you to take action so you can manage your arthritis without medication, injections, or surgery.¬† We will start by explaining how the joints and nervous system change in people with arthritis.¬† We will also briefly explain several proven approaches to help you with your arthritis pain.

 Structural Changes In and Around Joints with Arthritis

-In a typical joint, a layer of cartilage protects and cushions the ends of each bone.¬† The hallmark sign of arthritis is a loss of cartilage on the ends of each bone.¬† Cartilage has no nerve supply therefore it cannot be the direct source of pain.¬† In severe cases, the bone underneath the cartilage can trigger pain.¬† More often inflammation within the lining of the joints and ligaments trigger pain.
+In a typical joint, a layer of cartilage protects and cushions the ends of your bones.¬† The hallmark sign of arthritis is a loss of cartilage on the ends of each bone.¬† Cartilage has no nerve supply so it cannot be the direct source of¬† your pain.¬† In severe cases, the bone underneath your cartilage can trigger pain.¬† More often inflammation within the lining of your joints and ligaments trigger pain.

 Changes within the Nervous System from Arthritis

-As a result of an injury or inflammation within a joint, nerve endings within the joint become stimulated.¬† Once stimulated, signals are transmitted up the spinal cord to your brain.¬† Your brain then processes these signals along with your past and present experiences, thoughts, beliefs, cultural factors, and social or work environment.¬† After considering all these influences, the brain determines whether or not you are in danger and if so, how much danger.¬† If the brain perceives a serious threat, it sends signals back down to your arthritic joint.¬† These signals result in an unpleasant experience of pain.¬† If no threat is determined, your brain produces no signals to create pain.¬† Read on and we will discuss how you can reduce any perceived threat.
+As a result of an injury or inflammation, nerve endings within your joint become stimulated.¬† Once stimulated, signals are transmitted up your spinal cord to your brain.¬† Your brain then processes these signals along with your past and present experiences, thoughts, beliefs, cultural factors, and social or work environment.¬† After considering all these influences, the brain determines whether or not you are in danger and if so, how much danger.¬† If your brain perceives a serious threat, it sends signals back down to your arthritic joint.¬† These signals result in an unpleasant experience of pain.¬† If no threat is determined, your brain produces no signals to create pain.¬† Read on and we will discuss how you can reduce any perceived threat.

 How to Manage Pain from Arthritis